Analysis

 How to structure judgment for AI systems

 This piece defines taste as the operating material behind differentiated AI work: philosophy, constraints, output standards, and behavioral rules.
-It lays out the package/context/skill/agent stack we use to turn implicit expertise into systems a team can actually use.
+It lays out the package/context/skill/harness stack we use to turn implicit expertise into systems a team can actually use.

 The 90% Threshold